nixworks/public/news/2015/11/16/economy-of-japan-the-japanese-economy-goes-into-recession-for-the-second-time-since-the-election-of-prime-minister-shinzo-abe.md

 ### [2015-11-16](/news/2015/11/16/index.md)

-# Economy of Japan.
-The Japanese economy goes into recession for the second time since the election of Prime Minister Shinzo Abe.
+# Economy of Japan: The Japanese economy goes into recession for the second time since the election of Prime Minister Shinzo Abe.

 The Japanese economy shrank 0.2 per cent in the July-September period, slipping once again into recession.